 Fault and No-Fault Divorce in Albany

 There are many reasons why a marriage could end in divorce.
 Some end as a result of clear and egregious violations while others are simply a result of irreconcilable differences.
 When a couple decides to end their marriage they must choose between having either a fault or no-fault divorce in Albany.
-If you are choosing to dissolve your marriage, you should retain the services of a divorce lawyer who could advocate on your behalf and help achieve a favorable outcome.
+If you are choosing to dissolve your marriage, you should retain the services of a divorce attorney who could advocate on your behalf and help achieve a favorable outcome.